Out with the Bath Water

 Many of us have been in situations where our integrity gets called to the test.
 We knew the "right thing to do."
 We also knew the consequences of doing what was right.

 It could be making money in ways the government would frown upon (or maybe your parents would not be pleased about).
+But you need to eat.
+You have bills to pay.
+You need money.
 It can be a peer pressure situation at work.
 I once worked with someone who noticed their boss as misrepresenting metrics to look good.
-The individual called it out to the boss, thinking it was a mistake.
+The individual called it out to the boss, thinking it was an oversight or clerical mistake.
 They ended up getting reprimanded and cautioned not to share any more "bright ideas" to anyone else.
+How about this one...
 Maybe you were a kid, and saw one parent do something you knew the other parent wouldn't like.

 There's a multitude of situations comparable to Bathsheba's dilemma.